-If you are driving your car, the choice shall be SUVs/MUVs for sure (Safari/Sumo/Xylo/Scorpio/Jeep etc).
-A 4×4 vehicle is not really required but it’s an added advantage anyway for such terrain especially when tacking water crossings between Gramphu to Batal stretch.
+If you are driving your car, the choice shall be SUVs/MUVs for sure (Safari/Sumo/Xylo/Scorpio/Jeep, etc.).
+A 4×4 vehicle is not required, but it’s an added advantage anyway for such terrain, especially when tacking water crossings between Gramphu to Batal stretch.

 Manali to Chandratal by Bike

 When you plan a trip from Manali to Chandratal by bike you should note that you will be riding on one of the toughest roads in the world perhaps.

 Guide Road Map for Chandratal